EthanEDev/reactjs-counter/README.md

 Once the application is running, you can use the following features:

-- **Increase by 1**: Click the "+" button to increase the counter value by 1.
+- **Increase by 1**: Click the "UP" button to increase the counter value by 1.
-- **Decrease by 1**: Click the "-" button to decrease the counter value by 1.
+- **Decrease by 1**: Click the "DOWN" button to decrease the counter value by 1.
-- **Increase by 5**: Click the "Increase by 5" button to increase the counter value by 5.
+- **Increase by 5**: Click the "+5" button to increase the counter value by 5.
-- **Decrease by 5**: Click the "Decrease by 5" button to decrease the counter value by 5.
+- **Decrease by 5**: Click the "-5" button to decrease the counter value by 5.

 ## Technologies Used